 In addition to the number of Rothschild's giraffes living in the wild, there are between five and six hundred living in zoos around the world.

-The greatest threat to the Rothschild's giraffe is the uncontrolled poaching of the species.
+The greatest threat to the Rothschild's giraffe is the uncontrolled poaching.
 While this is the greatest danger the Rothschild's face, they are also susceptible to predators.
 Crocodiles, leopards, lions, and hyenas all view the giraffe as prey.

 Finally, giraffes have become the victim to degradation of their habitat, leading to their decline.
 The small pockets of Rothschild's giraffes in the wild are isolated from each other, making breeding a challenge.